You can find most of my published writings on the following web sites:

 My first book, Consciousness and the Philosophy of Signs, which just came out in soft-cover, applies some of the semiotic ideas of C. S. Peirce to debates in philosophy of mind.
 Most philosophers know Peirce as the founder of American pragmatism, but few know that he also coined the term “qualia,” which is meant to capture the intrinsic feel of an experience.
 Since pragmatic verification and qualia are usually seen as conflicting commitments, I try to understand how Peirce could (or thought he could) have it both ways.
 At the biannual Toward a Science of Consciousness conference, my work was the object of a symposium titled “Against Mindless Pragmatism.”
 That slogan summarizes well my work.

 My technical contributions to the philosophical LEMM fields (Language/Logic, Epistemology, Metaphysics, and Mind) contribute at a remove to my overarching aim, which is to craft an enchanted atheist worldview.
 As current political trends and events attest, when a society tries to chase away the religious, it comes back galloping (often in even less healthy forms).
 Humans need a large-scale sense of purpose.
 That need will not go away.
 So, as I explain in my second book, Myth, Meaning, and Antifragile Individualism, achieving a tenable secular alternative “requires (among other things) a viable theory of values, a viable theory of consciousness, a viable theory of meaning, and a viable theory of aesthetic experience and ritual” (2020, p.
 181; emphasis added).
-As I argued in a recent chapter alluding to the fable of the stone-soup, it is possible to make such a spiritually satisfying philosophy without the stone of religious superstition and dogma, so I would like to do just that.
+As I argued in a recent chapter, it is possible to make such a spiritually satisfying philosophy without religious superstition and dogma.